w0006887/modules/0410/mdModule.md

 * Topic schedule: this section outlines the topics and when each subject will be introduced.
 A list of suggested topics and their durations is in the course curriculum.
 Sign in to [the Los Rios Intranet](https://inside.losrios.edu/~intranet/cgi-bin/intra/services.cgi), then select "SOCRATES Curriculum Services", then "Courses", then the discipline, then the individual course.

 A copy of the syllabus of each class should be submitted to the division office no later than the first class meeting.
 For 100% asynchronous online classes, the syllabus should be submitted prior to the first day of the semester session (full semester, 8W1, 8W2, 5W1, etc.).
 Please follow division-specific instructions to submit syllabi.

+### Organizing syllabi

+Instructors who teach multiple sections can benefit from a more structured approach to organizing syllabi.
+Common portions of syllabi can be maintained as their documents and a master template document acts as the template to structure the components.
+The template can also factor in syllabus sections specific to each section.

 ## Canvas shells (one for each section)